FirstEnergy: Environmental record

 the 2014 Ohio Senate Bill 310 which reversed energy efficiency standards and cut their work on improving energy efficiency, despite stating the programs were cost-effective.

 FirstEnergy spent over $60 million to support House Bill 6, a 2019 law that raised electricity rates to provide subsidies for their power plants.
-Allegations of bribary resulted in the Ohio nuclear bribery scandal.
+Allegations of bribery resulted in the Ohio nuclear bribery scandal.
 The subsidies ended in August 2025 after Ohio House Bill 15 was signed into law.

 Little Blue Run

 Several cases have been brought against FirstEnergy for its dumping of coal waste into Little Blue Run Lake in West Virginia and Pennsylvania.
 FirstEnergy has dumped more than 20 billion gallons of coal ash and smokestack scrubber waste into the body of water which has contaminated local water supplies with arsenic, sulfates, sodium, calcium, magnesium and chloride.

 A July 2012 consent decree from the Pennsylvania Department of Environmental Protection forces FirstEnergy to close the Little Blue Run Lake, which is an unlined waste impoundment in Beaver County, Pennsylvania and Hancock County, West Virginia.
 FirstEnergy had piped coal ash waste slurry from its Bruce Mansfield Power Plant since 1974.
 The reservoir at Little Blue Run is the country's largest coal ash impoundment.
 Pollutants including sulfates, chlorides, and arsenic have been found in groundwater nearby.
 Per the consent decree, FirstEnergy must stop dumping coal ash at the site by 2016, pay a penalty of $800,000, provide clean water to local residents, and monitor the environment for signs of seeps for toxic pollutants including selenium, boron and arsenic.